 No. The taxpayer is still liable for all matters with the IRS.
 The representative simply acts on your behalf when appearing before the IRS or signing and reviewing agreements.

 Another commonly asked question is why a taxpayer would need to file Form 2848 in the first place.
 It can be an important tool in several likely scenarios.

 What Are the Top 6 Reasons to File Form 2848?

 1) You Are Being Audited

-Receiving news from the IRS that you will be audited can be alarming – especially if you already struggle a bit preparing your taxes.
-Most IRS audits are conducted by mail, though the audit may also be conducted at an IRS branch office in your area.
+It can be alarming to hear from the IRS that you will be audited – especially if you already struggle with preparing your taxes.
+Most IRS audits are conducted by mail, though the audit may also be conducted at an IRS office in your area.

 2) You Have an Unpaid Tax Balance

 “If you owe back taxes and don’t know how you’re going to pay the debt, the FTC, the nation’s consumer protection agency, says don’t panic, take a deep breath, and consider your options.” – United States Federal Trade Commission (FTC)

 Owing back taxes can be stressful.
 Fortunately, you may be eligible for options such as an installment agreement or Offer in Compromise (OIC).
 But deciding which option to take and negotiating on tax matters is intimidating for a lot of people.

 A skilled tax lawyer can help you decide how to best proceed and can handle communications with the IRS.
 However, you will need to submit Form 2848 to give your lawyer access to your tax information.